How Much Is ‘Digital Fatigue’ Costing You?

 As you add more advanced digital tools to your software lineup, your employees’ potential for unlocking new insights, evolving the business model, and better meeting the needs of your customers is higher than ever.

 But there is something ailing your workforce: digital fatigue.
-Left untreated, the potential of your digital transformation is automatically capped — not to mention your ROI.
+Left untreated, the potential of your digital and organizational transformation is automatically capped — not to mention your ROI.

 Digital fatigue: A definition

 Digital fatigue is a state of mental exhaustion and disengagement that occurs among people who are required to use numerous digital tools and apps concurrently.